Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-- Core Essentials is a free, *in-person program that offers a comfortable classroom environment, flexible daytime hours for study, instruction tailored to your goals
+- Core Essentials is a free program that offers a comfortable classroom environment (in-person or at-home), flexible daytime hours for study, instruction tailored to your goals
-- Prepare for Secondary School Credit courses including English and Math
+- Prepare for Secondary School Credit courses including English and Math, employment or volunteer work
+- Math Essentials offered 2 days per week
-- Prepare for Maturity Credits and School-to-Work Training
+- Prepare for Prior Learning Assessment and Recognition (PLAR) and School-to-Work Training
 - Learn how to learn again ‒ as an adult; Build confidence in reading, writing and math skills
 - *E-learning options and other technology as an educational tool (if you choose)
-- Free bus tickets and assistance for child care costs for eligible students
+- Free bus tickets and limited assistance for child care costs for eligible students
 `If schools must close due to public health orders, Core Essentials will continue to be offered through at-home learning with instructor support.
 Access to a personal computer is an asset.`
 #### Who:
 Adults (19+ years)
 #### When:
+##### Core Essentials:
-##### September ‒ June:
+- September ‒ June
 - Monday ‒ Thursday, plus Fridays in Kitchener
 - Full-time and part-time
+- 8:45am‒11:45am, 12:30pm‒3:00pm

+##### Math Essentials:
+- Tuesday and Friday
 - 8:45am‒11:45am, 12:30pm‒3:00pm

 #### Where:
 ##### St. Louis—Kitchener Main Campus
 80 Young Street (behind Kitchener City Hall)